 We are one of the first generations to consciously choose someone for love.
 We don’t need a partner to be viable.Rosa Lazić

 Women want men by their side because they love them with every fiber of their bodies.

 Not because women need them.

-No matter how much the man by our side earns, because we are independent.
-No longer women have to define themselves about their partner, his profession or his social position.
+No matter how much the man by our side earns because we are independent.
+No longer women have to define themselves about their partner, his profession, or his social position.
 Because we know that we can do it all ourselves.
 Nevertheless, everything is nicer, with the right partner by your side.
 But many men are intimidated by intelligent and at the same time attractive women.
 Because they often know what they want or not.
 Because they can’t be taken for a fool (so easily).
 We also have needs and they are just as important to us as those of our partners – this is also called “self-love”.
 This is the best foundation for an equal partnership, which also allows many freedoms.
-For me, self-love is the key for true love.
+For me, self-love is the key to true love.

 Strong women are quick to intimidate

 Many men need the feeling of being “needed”.
 However, they forget that every strong woman also needs to be loved, to be hugged and would like to have a shoulder to lean on.
 A relationship at eye level.
 A partner you love because he is exactly the way he is.
 Not because he financially enables them to live a life they’ve ever dreamt of.
 But because they love him with all his rough edges.